nonkrub123/OUR-Calculator/README.md

 # OUR-Calculator
 Demo repository for DIP01
-You can use this stupid Calculator code if u want bc it's "OUR" calculator I didn't own this code I also copy other btw XDDDDDDD
+You can use this stupid Calculator code if u want bc it's "OUR" calculator I didn't own this code I also copy other btw XDDDDDDD fdnhe